MCP-CLI

 Package not found

 Verify the package name and registry.
-Use mcp info <package>
+Use mcp info <package> to check if the package exists.

 Permission denied

-on Linux/macOS or run terminal as administrator on Windows.
+Run with sudo on Linux/macOS or run terminal as administrator on Windows.

 Installation failed